cnti-testcatalog/testsuite/RATIONALE.md

 > *Developers store secrets in the Kubernetes configuration files, such as environment variables in the pod configuration.
 Such behavior is commonly seen in clusters that are monitored by Azure Security Center.
 Attackers who have access to those configurations, by querying the API server or by accessing those files on the developer’s endpoint, can steal the stored secrets and use them.*

+#### *To check if there is automatic mapping of service accounts*: [service_account_mapping](USAGE.md#service-account-mapping)

+> *When a pod gets created and a service account wasn't specified, then the default service account will be used.
+Service accounts assigned in this way can unintentionally give third-party applications root access to the K8s APIs and other applicaton services.
+In order to follow a zero-trust / fine-grained security methodology, this functionality will need to be explicitly disabled by using the automountServiceAccountToken: false flag.
+In addition, if RBAC is not enabled, the SA has unlimited permissions in the cluster.*

 #### *To check if there is an ingress and egress policy defined.*: [ingress_egress_blocked](USAGE.md#heavy_check_mark-to-check-if-there-is-an-ingress-and-egress-policy-defined)

 > *By default, [no network policies are applied](https://hub.armo.cloud/docs/c-0030) to Pods or namespaces, resulting in unrestricted ingress and egress traffic within the Pod network.
 In order to [prevent lateral movement](https://media.defense.gov/2021/Aug/03/2002820425/-1/-1/1/CTR_KUBERNETES%20HARDENING%20GUIDANCE.PDF) or escalation on a compromised cluster, administrators should implement a default policy to deny all ingress and egress traffic.
 This will ensure that all Pods are isolated by default and further policies could then be used to specifically relax these restrictions on a case-by-case basis.*